rapid7/metasploit-framework/documentation/modules/post/android/gather/wireless_ap.md

 ## Vulnerable Application

-  This post-exploitation module will extract saved wireless AccessPoint credentials from the target android device.
+  This post-exploitation module will extract all saved Wireless access point credentials from the target android device.

 ## Verification Steps

   1. Start `msfconsole`
-  2. Get meterpreter session
+  2. Get a *root* meterpreter session (use exploit/android/local/...)
-  3. Make sure the session is **root**
-  4. Do: `use post/android/gather/wireless_ap`
+  3. Do: `use post/android/gather/wireless_ap`
-  5. Do: `set SESSION <session id>`
+  4. Do: `set SESSION <session id>`
-  6. Do: `run`
+  5. Do: `run`
-  7. You should be able to see the extracted bssids and passwords of wireless APs

 ## Options